Volpino Italiano: History

 Queen Victoria of the United Kingdom visited Florence in 1888, and bought four dogs of Pomeranian or Spitz type.

 The first standard for the Volpino Italiano was drawn up by the Kennel Club Italiano in 1913, and the dogs were shown with some success.
 It was fully accepted by the Fédération Cynologique Internationale in 1956.
 By the 1960s the breed had virtually disappeared, and was close to extinction.
 A few examples were identified in 1968, and registrations recommenced in 1972.

 In the period from 2011 to 2019, new registrations in Italy averaged about 160 per year.

 Characteristics

 The Volpino is a small dog, standing no more than about 30 cm at the withers.
 It is roughly square in outline, the body length more or less equal to the height.
 The coat is long and stands away from the body.
-It is either solid white or solid deep red.
-In the international standard a solid champagne colour is also tolerated; any other coloration is regarded as a defect.
+It is either solid white, solid deep red or black; however, in the updated breed standard, also any other colour is accepted/tolerated.

 It is one of many breeds affected by hereditary primary lens luxation, an eye disease which may cause pain or blindness.